• Recipes

 See, nothing out of the ordinary here.
 The ingredients for this one bowl applesauce cake are pantry staples.

-Adding wet ingredients to the dry ingredients for applesauce cake.
+Wet and dry ingredients for the applesauce cake.

 How To Make One Bowl Apple Cake